szabolcsdombi/zengl/docs/index.rst

     vertex_buffer = ctx.buffer(size=1024)

-.. py:method:: Context.buffer(data, size, dynamic) -> Buffer
+.. py:method:: Context.buffer(data, size, dynamic, external) -> Buffer

 **data**
     | The buffer content, represented as ``bytes`` or a buffer for example a numpy array.